Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 The remainder of the session will be devoted to an open discussion with participants, in which the issues raised by the panelists - such as defining and measuring literacy constructs, ensuring reliability and validity, and addressing potential consequences of assessment practices - will be taken up and explored further across contexts.
 The panel will conclude with final reflections from the moderator

 REFERENCES?

+### Tsun Yang Chuang, KU Leuven, University of Lille.
+### Emanuelle Canut, University of Lille.
+### Morgane Jourdain, KU Leuven.
+### _Understanding the Non-Comprehension of Instructions among Learners with Limited Schooling: A Comparative Conversation Analysis of French Language Integration Classes_

+Pedagogical tasks are central to language acquisition, yet their success depends on the teacher’s ability to provide clear task instructions (Van Den Branden, 2009).
+Existing research has shown how task instructions are constructed (Markee, 2015) and how learners respond when they have difficulties in comprehending them (Sert & Jacknick, 2015; Somuncu & Sert, 2019).
+However, which aspects of task instruction delivery and designs lead to learner comprehension difficulties in L2 classrooms remains underexplored.
+Moreover, research on task instructions has predominantly examined learners with established schooling backgrounds (e.g., secondary students), resulting in limited insight into how learners with little or no formal education engage with instructions.
+For these learners, their comprehension can be constrained by a lack of familiarity with school-based literacy practices and task formats commonly presupposed in language teaching materials and methods (Ahmad Yar & Jourdain, 2018; Carroll, 2024).
+Addressing these two gaps, this study investigates interactional sources that hinder instruction comprehension among learners with different schooling backgrounds.
+The data draws on 72 hours of video-recorded classroom interaction from three French classes in the mandatory integration program for newcomers in Belgium, differentiated by learners’ schooling backgrounds (less than 6 years and no mastery of the Latin alphabet, 6 years or more, and 12 years or more).
+Using Conversation Analysis (CA), which treats comprehension as a collaboratively achieved, moment-by-moment process that is made visible during interaction (Macbeth, 2011), we examine how participants build understanding during instruction-giving sequences through verbal and embodied actions.
+Our analysis shows that learners with less schooling depend on immediate, explicit, and multimodally supported instructions.
+In successful sequences, the teacher coupled verbal instructions with embodied actions, such as making circles on the exercise or pointing to the relevant exercise, enabling learners to trace down the correct exercise.
+Non-comprehension emerged when instructional delivery was delayed, such as when materials were distributed among learners without immediate instructions.
+In these cases, learners with less schooling initiated the exercise with a different task modality.
+For example, they circled answers prior to listening in a listening comprehension activity with multiple-choice questions.
+In contrast, learners with more schooling proceeded with the exercise and showed no signs of non-comprehension when the instruction was implicit or delayed.
+By analysing instructional sequences in situ, this study illustrates how instructions can lead to problems of non-comprehension for L2 learners with limited schooling.
+The findings suggest that the fewer years of schooling learners have, the more L2 teachers need to segment instructions and minimize the time lapse between each instructional step and its execution.
+These results resonate with Glaser (2020), who showed that sequencing and breaking down instructions enhance their followability among beginning L2 children learners.
+Overall, the study underscores the importance of treating instruction-giving as a central site of pedagogical intervention in L2 classrooms involving learners with limited schooling, and highlights the need for teacher training that foregrounds explicit, timely, and multimodal instructional design.

+References
+Glaser, K. (2020).
+Instruction-giving in the primary English classroom–creating or obstructing learning opportunities.
+Instruction-Giving in the Primary English Classroom: Creating or Obstructing Learning Opportunities. https://www.researchgate.net/profile/Karen-Glaser-3/publication/341272506_Instruction-giving_in_the_primary_English_classroom_-_creating_or_obstructing_learning_opportunities/links/5f0eb68b45851512999b0f7d/Instruction-giving-in-the-primary-English-classroom-creating-or-obstructing-learning-opportunities.pdf
+Macbeth, D. (2011).
+Understanding understanding as an instructional matter.
+Journal of Pragmatics, 43(2), 438–451.
+Markee, N. (2015).
+Giving and Following Pedagogical Instructions in Task-Based Instruction.
+Palgrave Macmillan UK. https://doi.org/10.1057/9781137340733
+Sert, O., & Jacknick, C. M. (2015).
+Student smiles and the negotiation of epistemics in L2 classrooms.
+Journal of Pragmatics, 77, 97–112.
+Somuncu, D., & Sert, O. (2019).
+5. EFL Trainee Teachers’ Orientations to Students’ Non-understanding: A Focus on Task Instructions.
+In H. T. Nguyen & T. Malabarba (Eds.), Conversation Analytic Perspectives on English Language Learning, Teaching and Testing in Global Contexts (pp. 110–131).
+Multilingual Matters. https://doi.org/10.21832/9781788922890-007
+Van Den Branden, K. (2009).
+Mediating between predetermined order and chaos: The role of the teacher in task‐based language education.
+International Journal of Applied Linguistics, 19(3), 264–285. https://doi.org/10.1111/j.1473-4192.2009.00241.x

 ### Valentina Cotesta, University of Palermo.